LoginRadius/engineering-portal/content/Full_data_science_pipeline_implementation/index.md

 predictions = classifier.predict(x_test)
 ```

-Please refer my notebook multilabel_nlp_classifier.ipynb from my repo for more details.
+Please refer to my notebook multilabel_nlp_classifier.ipynb from my repo for more details.

 ## Improvement:

-1) More feature engineering and data to avoid this overfitting and make more efficient pipeline
+1) More feature engineering and data to avoid this overfitting and make more efficient pipeline.

 2) If we collect more data, deep learning and state of the art algorithms like BERT can help us to leverage the efficiency of the model.